 How exactly the name came about is unknown.
 He regularly made recordings of a local rock band in that period.
 During rehearsals all kinds of people came to listen to it from time to time.
 It was often relaxed and cheerful.
 At one of those rehearsals someone probably asked who he was.
 He would have answered: “Mike Monitor, nice to meet you!”

 Then he thought that if he would start his own band, he would call it Mike Monitor Band.
 The most successful bands, don't they often have peculiar names?

-The piano version is closest to how he plays these perspectives himself.
-The orchestral version comes closest to his current sound ideal, while the band version (Original Sounds) is a reconstruction of his sound ideal from his Mike Monitor period
+The piano performance is closest to how he plays these perspectives himself.
+The orchestral version comes closest to his current sound ideal, while the band version (Original Sounds) is a reconstruction of his sound ideal from his Mike Monitor period.